• Home

 Travel for me has become more than just a holiday.
 As an expat, it’s a way of life and living abroad has taught me more about life, people and myself than university or books ever could.

-So on Travel Mermaid, I’ll be bringing you honest travel and expat articles from Australia & Southeast Asia.
+On Travel Mermaid, I’ll be bringing you honest travel and expat articles from Australia & Southeast Asia.
 With my local insight, I hope to inspire you on some epic adventures where I’ll show you the best that this region has to offer.

 Where am I currently?
 Tropical North Queensland, Australia.